vivzero/ThinkPad-X230-OpenCore/README.md

 * POST hangs after OS reboot.
   * Workaround: Remove USB stick before reboot.
 If you didn't, just wait until Boot Menu appears, then remove it.
 * AirportItlwm fails after OS install or update.
   * Workaround: Replace the kext.
+For Catalina, you can set `SecureBootModel` to `Default` before using this EFI, to prevent the issue.
 * Docking station is not hot-swappable.

 ## Not Tested